greenm01/vb4x/docs/vb4x_specs.md

 ETACs are used to terraform and colonize uninhabited planets.
 After colonization they are scrapped and used by the colony.
 They have a Carry Limit (CL) of one and must be loaded with a Population Unit (PU) to colonize.
 Terraforming does not require a PU.

-Terraforming and colonization occur on seperate turns, one required each.
+Terraforming and colonization occur on separate turns, one required each.

 Note: terraforming is a long process to fully develop a planet.
 For game purposes terraforming sets the initial conditions for a colony to take root.